-After catching the attention of users and building a level of trust, CTA (call to action) comes into play to take users towards the final action.
-After all, for the sake of this final action, you upgraded up your site with content, testimonials and trust badges.
+After catching the attention of users and building a level of trust, CTA (call to action) comes into play to take users toward the final action.
+After all, for the sake of this final action, you upgraded up your site with content, testimonials, and trust badges.

 An effective CTA is the perfect combination of relevancy and value.
 The best way to achieve such a combination is by focusing on relevance and users’ values.
 For example, just a ‘submit’ as a CTA doesn’t convey much and also makes users think ‘If I submit, then what?’.
 On the other hand, telling users in advance what they achieve after submitting their email ID is a more successful approach.

-Here’s an interest call-to-action with some details added to clarify why users shouldn’t miss the deal:
+Here’s an interesting call-to-action with some details added to clarify why users shouldn’t miss the deal:

 Follow these suggestions to create a couple of CTAs for various landing pages: